 Each member of the Bar of this Court shall renew his or her membership every three years by filing with the Clerk of the Court, on or before July 1st of every third year, a certificate in a form prescribed by the Clerk that the member is familiar with the thencurrent version of the Federal Rules of Civil Procedure, Federal Rules of Evidence, the Local Rules of this Court, Rules of Professional Conduct and the D.C.
 Bar Voluntary Standards for Civility in Professional Conduct.
-If the attorney appears in criminal cases, he or she must also certify familiarity with the then-current version of the Federal Rules of Civile Guidelines.
+If the attorney appears in criminal cases, he or she must also certify familiarity with the then-current version of the Federal Rules of Criminal Procedure and the Sentencing Guidelines.
 (See LCrR 44.5(b)).
 Members of the Bar of this Court on the effective date of this Rule shall file certificates by March 1, 1990, and by July 1 of every third calendar year thereafter.
 Subsequently admitted members shall file certificates by July 1st of every third calendar year after the year in which they were admitted.
-The Clerk shall notify members of this certificates and renewals.
+The Clerk shall notify members of this certification requirement at least 60 days before the date for filing such certificates and renewals.